A note on Gauss operators and quantizations of Yang-Mills theories: Gauss operators in Yang-Mills gauge theories

 The first term on the right hand side is the exponential of an element of the Lie algebra, and therefore an element of the group, but the other factors, which do not vanish in the non-abelian case, do not define elements of a gauge group characterized by the above gauge parameters, because the product of gauge functions which satisfy the wave equation does not satisfy the wave equation.

-In conclusion, quite generally \textit{ in the non-abelian case it is impossible to have a covariant Gauss operator satisfying i)-ii), as a function of $A^a_\mu$ and possible Nakanishi-Lautrup fields}; hence the properties of Feynman Gauss operator are in general excluded.
-Lorentz covariance can be rescued by relaxing the condition of a nontrivial residual gauge group, as is the case in BRST quantization.
+In conclusion, quite generally \textit{in the non-abelian case it is impossible to have a covariant Gauss operator satisfying i)-ii), as a function of $A^a_\mu$ and possible Nakanishi-Lautrup fields}; hence the properties of the Feynman Gauss operator are in general excluded.
+Lorentz covariance can be rescued by relaxing the condition of a non-trivial residual gauge group, as in BRST quantization. \goodbreak